 Bereavement of loved ones including pets, relationship breakdowns and problems at work can cause stress, anxiety and depression.

 As a person-centred counsellor of experience, my aim is to provide you with a safe and supportive environment wherein you can explore what is troubling you, reach decisions, as appropriate, and move forward with your life.

 I offer counselling for a broad range of presenting concerns, including relationship difficulties and breakdown, anxiety and depression, stress at work and personal development.
 My working days are Monday - Friday 9.00 - 7.00 pm.

 My practice is to arrange an initial session, for which I charge £20.00, so that we can judge whether we will be able to work productively together.
 I welcome enquiries from both Adults and young people (17+).

 I have experience working with young people (17 plus) and Adults.

-I have worked as a counsellor in Canterbury College and (CCS) Community Counselling Services in Canterbury.
+I have worked as a counsellor in Canterbury College and (CCS) Community Counselling Service in Canterbury.

 Areas of counselling I deal with

 If you wish to come to counselling regularly, our sessions will last for 50 minutes on a weekly basis, however many sessions you wish to attend.
 The length of time we work together can be short or long term which can be reviewed as our work progresses.

 Initial 30 minute assessment is free and for each session thereafter is £40.00.